syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Week-Numbers.md

 ![WinUI Calendar DateRange Picker apply week number format](Week_Numbers_images/winui-calendardaterangepicker-custom-format.png)

-## Customize the week number and name of days of the week appearance
+## Customize the week numbers and name of days of the week appearance

-[Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control allows you to customize the template of the week numbers using [WeekNumberTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemTemplateSelector.html#Syncfusion_UI_Xaml_Calendar_CalendarItemTemplateSelector_WeekNumberTemplate) property and the template of name of days of the week using [WeekNameTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemTemplateSelector.html#Syncfusion_UI_Xaml_Calendar_CalendarItemTemplateSelector_WeekNameTemplate) property in the `CalendarItemTemplateSelector` class.
+The [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control allows you to customize the template of the week numbers using the [WeekNumberTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemTemplateSelector.html#Syncfusion_UI_Xaml_Calendar_CalendarItemTemplateSelector_WeekNumberTemplate) property and the template of name of days of the week using the [WeekNameTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemTemplateSelector.html#Syncfusion_UI_Xaml_Calendar_CalendarItemTemplateSelector_WeekNameTemplate) property in the `CalendarItemTemplateSelector` class.

-In below codes we have created a `DataTemplate` for both `WeekNumberTemplate` and `WeekNameTemplate` properties in `CalendarItemTemplateSelector` class.
+In following codes, created a `DataTemplate` for both `WeekNumberTemplate` and `WeekNameTemplate` properties in `CalendarItemTemplateSelector` class.

 {% tabs %}
 {% highlight XAML %}